Buddhist symbolism: Prevention of killing animals in Japan

-During the early days in Japan, some places in the country would there were some places in the country that would allow the killing of animals in the region.
+During the early days in Japan, there were some places in the country that would allow the killing of animals in the region.
 However, Buddhism was transmitted to the country by China via the Korean peninsula.
 One of the teachings that resonated with the Japanese people was the basic laws of Buddhist ethics that had a part of the laws included the commandment to not kill which was similar to the principle of benevolence or jin, 仁.
 So from the 7th century onwards, the rulers would prohibit the killing of animals since the animals would be a symbol of benevolent rule for these rulers.
 What this meant for the animals that were kept by imperial officials included dogs, falcons, and cormorants to name a few who were used for hunting purposes were to be set free.
 Their offices once used for hunting were abolished later on and the personnel who worked there would be transferred.
 Though the longevity of these decrees did not last long, the decrees had a long-lasting effect on the norms, values, and behavior of at least the upper class of Japanese society for the next several hundred years.